d-ries/linux-essentials/03_commandline/01_course.md

 ```bash
 man shutdown
 ```
 Not only commands have their own manpage, config/system files might have a manpage as well.
-The command below shows the manpage of the `syslog.conf` file:
+The command below shows the manpage of the `sudo.conf` file:
 ```bash
 man sudo.conf
 ```